Select a Location:

 Complete an Online Nomination Now

-Angie was surprised by her family and friends who visited our campus to help present the award, along with the WNH senior administration team and our Quality Improvement Manager.
-While receiving the recognition, Angie signed a traveling DAISY Award banner that will be displayed on the OB unit for the rest of the year.
+Bradley was surprised by his family who visited our campus to help present the award, along with the WNH senior administration team and QI Manager Tonya Gibson.
+While receiving the recognition, Bradley signed a traveling DAISY Award banner that will be displayed in the ER for the rest of the year.